 Cambodian Desserts in Siem Reap

 Look out for a little old lady at Polanka Market selling one of my favourite desserts num plai ai, glutinous rice flour dumplings stuffed with palm sugar syrup and rolled in fresh grated coconut and sprinkled with sesame seeds, which swim in coconut cream or milk (2,000R or US$0.50c per serve of about ten balls).
 Pop them in whole so that they burst open in your mouth.
 Cambodian women jokingly call this glutinous sphere-like dessert genre (of which there are a handful of varieties) ‘killing husband’ because of the chance of the balls becoming trapped in the throats of drunk spouses.

 Street Food in Siem Reap

 But you do need to be careful where you eat in Siem Reap and other parts of Cambodia.
-It is true that poor water quality, low hygiene standards, lack of education, and the prevalence of communicable diseases, make it more risky to eat street food in Siem Reap than, say, in Hanoi or Bangkok.
+It is true that poor water quality, low hygiene standards, lack of education, and the prevalence of communicable diseases make it more risky to eat street food in Siem Reap and Phnom Penh than, say, in Hanoi or Bangkok.
 See our Footpath Feasting post on How to Eat Safely in Cambodia.
 Risk-adverse travellers should consider doing a street food tour for your first outing.
-The best (and first) street food tour in town is offered by Deb and her Cambodian cooks at River Garden hotel and it’s fantastic.
+The best (and first) street food tour in town is offered by the Cambodian cooks at River Garden hotel and it’s fantastic.
 (I’ll be writing more on this in another post).
 Also see our Footpath Feasting post on How to Eat Safely in Cambodia.